Rei-halycon/CharacterSelectPlus/Manager.md

 Use the Add Component drop down button(big green button top left) in your player controller too add a CSP Manager.

+## Registering the Player

+To register a player to be able to interact with the character select widget you must call a function from the Manager Component called RegisterPlayer.

+Note: if a player tries to send an action to the Character Select System with out first registering, the input will fail and you will recieve an error in your log.

+Multiplayer note: When registering your system make sure to do this on the server side.

+// insert image here